 To contribute to the success of Canadian physicians and the delivery of high-quality patient care, the Royal College of Physicians and Surgeons of Canada has embarked upon an initiative to introduce competency-based medical education (CBME) in Canadian postgraduate specialty training and in professional practice in Canada.
 This initiative, called Competence by Design (CBD), aims to enhance patient care by aligning medical education and lifelong learning with evolving patient needs and empowering learners to more fully engage in their education process.

 As of 2017, residents entering an anesthesiology program will experience Competence by Design (CBD)-based learning and assessment.
-Incoming cohorts of successfully matched applicants to NOSM’s Anesthesiology program will be entering into a CBD-based residency program and can expect this transition to be reflected in their training.
+Incoming cohorts of successfully matched applicants to NOSMU’s Anesthesiology program will be entering into a CBD-based residency program and can expect this transition to be reflected in their training.

-CBD will use time as a framework rather than the basis for progression, and it is not anticipated that the duration of training will change for the majority of trainees.
+It is not anticipated that the duration of training will change for the majority of trainees.
 Residency programs will be broken down into stages, and each stage will have a series of milestones based on required competencies.
 These milestones will create more targeted learning outcomes and involve more frequent, formative assessments within the clinical workplace to ensure residents are developing and receiving feedback on the skills they need.

-NOSM Anesthesiology eLearning Platform (eLP)
+NOSMU Anesthesiology eLearning Platform (eLP)

-Critical to moving toward an effective, competency based, distributed education program that keeps residents informed on their progress and connected to the program was the creation of the eLearning Platform.
-There are multiple aspects to this personalized webspace that includes schedules, resources, access to policies, databases and evaluations.
+Critical to moving toward an effective, competency-based, distributed education program that keeps residents informed on their progress and connected to the program was the creation of the eLearning Platform.
+There are multiple aspects to this personalized webspace that includes schedules, resources, access to policies, databases, and evaluations.
 But it is much more than that…

 The active learning PBL based “declarative knowledge” curriculum allows residents can discuss cases and work collaboratively to the answers.
 It doesn’t matter what rotation the residents are on…they will always have access to the academic program!